 Background

-Typhus refers to a group of infectious diseases that are caused by rickettsial organisms and that result in an acute febrile illness.
-Arthropod vectors transmit the etiologic agents to humans.
-The principle diseases of this group are epidemic or louse-borne typhus and its recrudescent form known as Brill-Zinsser disease, murine typhus, and scrub typhus.
-(For more information on pediatric scrub typhus, see the Medscape Reference article Pediatric Scrub Typhus in the Pediatric: General Medicine volume.)
+Rickettsioses refers to a group of infectious diseases that are caused by rickettsial organisms and that result in an acute febrile illness.
+Arthropod vectors such as ticks, mites, lice, and fleas transmit the etiologic agents to humans.
+[1] Within this group there is a subgroup transmitted by fleas; these include the following: epidemic or louse-borne typhus and its recrudescent form known as Brill-Zinsser disease, murine typhus, and scrub typhus.
+(For more information on pediatric scrub typhus, see the Medscape Reference article Pediatric Scrub Typhus.

 Pathophysiology

-Epidemic typhus is the prototypical infection of the typhus group of diseases, and the pathophysiology of this illness is representative of the entire category.
-The arthropod vector of epidemic typhus is the body louse (Pediculus corporis).
-This is the only vector of the typhus group in which humans are the usual host.
-Rickettsia prowazekii, which is the etiologic agent of typhus, lives in the alimentary tract of the louse.
+Epidemic typhus is the prototypical infection of the flea-borne rickettsioses group of diseases, and the pathophysiology of this illness is representative of the entire category.
+The arthropod vector of epidemic typhus is the body louse (Pediculus humanus humanus).
+This is the only vector of the group in which humans are the usual host.
+Rickettsia prowazekii, which is the etiologic agent of epidemic typhus, lives in the alimentary tract of the louse.
 A Rickettsia- harboring louse bites a human to engage in a blood meal and causes a pruritic reaction on the host's skin.
 The louse defecates as it eats; when the host scratches the site, the lice are crushed, and the Rickettsia- laden excrement is inoculated into the bite wound.
 The Rickettsia travel to the bloodstream and rickettsemia develops.

-R prowazekii is also thought to be transmitted by fleas associated with flying squirrels and their nesting material, by inhaling dried louse feces, or by rubbing Rickettsia -containing louse feces inadvertently into eyes, mucous membranes, or in insect bite–associated wounds.
-[1]
+R prowazekii also is thought to be transmitted in a sylvatic cycle by fleas associated with flying squirrels in the eastern half north of North America.
+Here, infection is related to inhaling dried louse feces, or by rubbing Rickettsia -containing louse feces inadvertently into eyes, mucous membranes, or in insect bite–associated wounds.
+[1, 2]

-Some people with a history of typhus may develop a recrudescent type of typhus known as Brill-Zinsser disease.
+Some people with a history of epidemic typhus may develop a recrudescent type of epidemic typhus known as Brill-Zinsser disease.
 After a patient with typhus is treated with antibiotics and the disease appears to be cured, Rickettsia may linger in the body tissues.
 Months, years, or even decades after treatment, organisms may reemerge and cause a recurrence of typhus.
 How the Rickettsia organisms linger silently in a person and by what mechanism recrudescence is mediated are unknown.
 The presentation of Brill-Zinsser disease is less severe than epidemic typhus, and the associated mortality rate is much lower.
-Risk factors that may predispose to recrudescent typhus include improper or incomplete antibiotic therapy and malnutrition.
+Risk factors that may predispose to recrudescent typhus include improper or incomplete antibiotic therapy and decreased immunity (eg, malnutrition, alcoholism, and advanced age).
+[1]

 Epidemiology